TT wins 'Olympic gold medals' of road racing - Dunlop

 "I don't really think about it [the record].

-"My era is different that Joey's.
+"My era is different than Joey's.
 I'm not looking at goals or overall wins, there's not a number I'm looking for."

 Dunlop took his first TT success in 2009 and has gone on to rack up a record nine Supersport triumphs, in addition to four Superbike wins, three victories in the Senior TT, three in Superstocks and two Supertwins wins.